apache/beam-starter-python/CONTRIBUTING.md

 ## Filing an issue

-If there's any issue you encounter or anything that needs to be fixed, feel free to [create JIRA issue](https://issues.apache.org/jira/secure/CreateIssue!default.jspa).
+If there's any issue you encounter or anything that needs to be fixed, feel free to [create a GitHub issue](https://github.com/apache/beam-starter-python/issues).

 ## Contributing to this starter project